C-Loftus/C-Loftus.github.io/content/writings/linux-accessibility.md

 Next, Linux is obviously not a proprietary operating system so it does not always have good interoperability with mobile devices.
 If you have an iPhone, it can quickly become frustrating to have to constantly pick up your phone to message others. iPhones provide no easy way to send SMS from a non-Mac desktop.
 While iMessage and SMS are not particularly great protocols to begin with, unfortunately they're often necessary for many users.

 Ultimately I think the latter problem can be mitigated as we move towards a future of Linux mobile devices.
 Linux mobile devices allow the user to have a similar workflow and tools on both mobile and the desktop.
 While there is much work to do on this front, I am hopeful that one day the same accessibility tools on the desktop will have convenient interoperability with those on mobile.

+For more discussion on this topic, check out my [thesis research](github.com/c-loftus/princeton-Thesis).